-Lean Quarry landfill site near Liskeard is an important facility for the residential and commercial waste disposal requirements in Cornwall.
+Lean Quarry landfill site near Liskeard is an important facility for residential and commercial waste disposal in Cornwall.
 It is located in an environmentally sensitive area and therefore subject to close Environment Agency supervision.
-The site also accepts waste from Devon and this volume of waste meant that additional capacity was required.
-Viridor Waste Management Ltd approached SLR Consulting to design a new cell for this landfill site.
+The site also accepts waste from Devon, and this extra volume of waste meant that additional capacity was required.
+Viridor Waste Management Ltd approached SLR Consulting to design a new cell for the site.

-A new 45m deep landfill cell was required to be developed at Lean Quarry landfill site using adequate cost effective geosynthetic materials for this deep application.
+A new 45m deep landfill cell was required at Lean Quarry landfill using cost effective geosynthetic materials suitable for a deep application.

-The designer SLR Consulting worked with ABG to develop a geosynthetic drainage and protection solution that would provide the required puncture resistance and flow capacity to ensure effective geomembrane protection and leachate drainage.
+The designer SLR Consulting worked with ABG to develop a geosynthetic drainage and protection solution that would provide the required puncture resistance and flow capacity and ensure effective geomembrane protection and leachate drainage.

 The ABG Service

-ABG provided technical advice and design assistance.
-This included cylinder testing and flow capacity calculations.
+ABG provided technical advice and design assistance, including cylinder testing and flow capacity calculations.

 Contact ABG today to discuss your project specific requirements and discover how ABG past experience and innovative products can help.